ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-03_Git-and-GitHub-Fundamentals/README.md

 If you're already familiar with this stuff, feel free to skip this section.
 There's a lot of Git and GitHub tutorials out there, so we'll only go over the Git skills you'll need to pull and contribute code.

+To use GitHub you'll need a GitHub account; go to https://github.com/ and create one.
+It's free!

 1. [Cloning a Repository](01-Clone-a-Repository.md)
 2. [Creating a New Repository](02-Creating-a-New-Repository.md)